MYOB and RMIT create innovative education model to support women entering the tech industry for MYOB’s DevelopHer program

 04 May 2021

 MYOB has partnered with RMIT University’s STEM College to create a new education model for MYOB’s DevelopHer program, a paid full-time internship for women seeking a career in software development.

 The course sees DevelopHer participants paid to study alongside RMIT cohorts, as well as receiving additional exclusive tutorial and coaching sessions.
-On completion of the course, participants receive either a Graduate Certificate of Application Development or credits toward a Computer Science Degree from RMIT, plus full-time employment at MYOB as a graduate developer.
+On completion of the course, participants receive either a Graduate Certificate or credits toward a Computer Science Degree from RMIT, plus full-time employment at MYOB as a graduate developer.

 Now in its fourth year, DevelopHer was designed to redress gender imbalance in the technology industry.
 Data from the ABS last year showed 72% of science, technology, engineering and mathematics (STEM) students were men, MYOB wants to contribute to a more balanced gender split.

 “Ensuring the curriculum would provide graduates with accredited and industry-ready training was vital when seeking an education partner,” says Helen Lea, MYOB’s Chief Employee Experience Officer.

 “The DevelopHer program is open to women of all ages, backgrounds and skillsets.
 For many it’s an opportunity to re-skill and change careers, though women can apply straight out of school if they wish.